-Overarching Need as identified in Increase Academic Achievement in Math CNA Section 3.2 Root Cause # 1 Effective teaching strategies, Meaningful Assessments that will measure student achievement Goal By the end of the 2023-24 school year the percentage of proficient and distinguished learners will increase from 22.22% to 26.70% approximately 40 students on the GMAS's Math EOG by implementing rigorous Tier 1 instruction and interventions,.
+Overarching Need as identified Increase Academic Achievement in Math in CNA Section 3.2 Root Cause # 1 Effective teaching strategies, Meaningful Assessments that will measure student achievement Goal By the end of the 2024-25 school year the percentage of proficient and distinguished learners will increase from 22.22% to 26.70% approximately 40 students on the GMAS's Math EOG by implementing rigorous Tier 1 instruction and interventions,.

-Action Step PL ongoing with the implementation of the new math standards
+Action Step PL ongoing with the implementation of the new math standards, Inspire.

-Funding Sources Consolidated Funding
+Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Immigrant

 Systems Coherent Instruction

 Professional Capacity

 Supportive Learning Environment

 Method for Monitoring iReady progress monitoring for math

-Implementation Sign In Sheets/presentations
+Implementation Walk thru's and TKES

 Method for Monitoring eWalks/Focus Walks

 Effectiveness

-Position/Role Responsible Administration/Instructional Specialist
+Position/Role Responsible Administration

 Timeline for Implementation Monthly

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Lesson Plans will be turned in a week before the lesson is actually taught along with
+Action Step Lesson Plans should reflect usage of the Learning Plans from Inspire.

-assessments for that week.

-Funding Sources Consolidated Funding
+Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Immigrant

 Systems Coherent Instruction

 Professional Capacity

 Supportive Learning Environment

 Method for Monitoring Lesson/assessments plans will given feedback

 Implementation Focus walks/eWalks

 Method for Monitoring iReady progress monitoring and test scores

 Effectiveness CMA test scores

 Focus Walks/eWalks

-Position/Role Responsible Administration and Instructional Specialist
+Position/Role Responsible Administration

 Timeline for Implementation Monthly

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?